jobdn/table-of-products/README.md

 ## Description

+This is a test task.
+I have implemented the frontend and backend part of the application.
+- The backend is implemented on **express** also I use **posgresql** for database managment.
+- The user interface is implemented on **React+Typescript** and **Redux/toolkit** is used to manage application data.

 ### Configure database using postgres

 1. First of all, you need to have the postgres on your computer.